pypm/home/docs/pypmca/elements.md

 Example usage includes the change in transmission rates that arise when changes to social distancing rules are made.

-### Ensemble
+## Ensemble

 An ensemble object is a collection of models.
 It allows for categorization of populations by age, risk, or other factors.
-It can also be used to combine many models that may or may not benearly independent (such as separate provinces to make a Canada wide model).
+It can also be used to combine many models that may or may not be nearly independent (such as separate provinces to make a Canada wide model).

 Each category has its own model, and one model can influence the growth within other models.
+The ensemble disables the infection cycle in each of the models and performs the infection cycle which includes the mixing between models, as specified by the contact_maxtrix.
 The ensemble sums the histories of all its models to represent the evolution of the entire system.
+Like for a model, the ensemble population histories can be accessed through the ensemble populations dictionary.

 When mixing models having different growth rates, achieving the desired initial condition at t_0 through the boot process is challenging.
 The boot process starts with a small number in each model's boot_population and